Urban-Meteorology-Reading/WRF-SUEWS/docs/source/wsps.rst

 Data related to land cover and building and vegetation height is located in the `Data folder <https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/input-processor/pre-processor-UK/data>`_.

 Different versions of `wrfinput` files are saved in the `output folder <https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/input-processor/pre-processor-UK/output>`_ during the run.
 The final output to be used for WRF-SUEWS runs will be written in the `final folder <https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/input-processor/pre-processor-UK/output/final>`_.

+.. what are the inputs?
+.. what are the outputs?